Writing The Long Goodbye

 I stood up and reached

-the from his typewriterfrom my breast pocket and across the desk.
-“You wrote this when you were drunk and left it . .
-Upstairs you it up so Eileen wouldn’t see it.
+thefolded yellow sheets from his typewriterfrom my breast pocket and handed them across the desk.
+“You wrote this when you were drunk and left it on your typewriter.
+Under the cover.
+Upstairs you asked me to tear it up so Eileen wouldn’t see it.
 You’d better read it over.”

 Here’s how the same fragment appears in the final U.S. published version: